vep87/EH2745/README.md

 Assignment II

 Please add the two projects (Assignment2 and Assigment_2_UserInterface) to test the code.
-In the folder Output Files you can see the  reulting *.cvs files
+In the folder Output Files you can see the  resulting *.cvs files